 What to Eat

-Whether it's dim sum in Chinatown, pasta in North Beach, burritos in the Mission or the hot strip of Valencia Street for the latest in California cuisine, San Francisco continually reinforces its reputation as a top spot for eating.
+If there's a city that should be known for food, San Francisco is it.
+Whether it's dim sum in Chinatown, pasta in North Beach, burritos in the Mission or the hot strip of Valencia Street for the latest in California cuisine, San Francisco continually reinforces its reputation as a top spot for dining.
 One wondrous meal can make an entire trip unforgettable, and San Francisco offers endless opportunities for that perfect dining experience.